Real-Time-Kodi/PiBAN/README.md

 # Pi-Eraser
 Automatic Raspberry-pi based secure hard drive eraser.
 This will erase any block device plugged into the USB bus using the shred command.
+It will then create a partition table and a single FAT32 partition to make the drive immediately usable.
+This behaviour is easily changed.

 # WARNING:
-This will wipe any block device hooked to the Pi's USB without asking confirmation.
+ * This will wipe any block device hooked to the Pi's USB without asking confirmation.
 Use with extreme caution.
+ * This software could potentially leave data in reallocated blocks.
+This is especially a problem on flash media.

 ### Scripts